FOXL2 Mutation (C402G) Analysis by PCR and Pyrosequencing

 Testing Algorithm Delineates situation(s) when tests are added to the initial order.
 This includes reflex and additional tests.

-This test is performed in conjunction with 60254 Anatomic Pathology Special Studies Review.
-Additional testing may be performed after review by pathologist and 60254 Anatomic Pathology Special Studies Review could be changed to 5439 Surgical Pathology Consultation, if they determine this is more appropriate and upon approval from the requesting clinician.
+This test is performed in conjunction with 60254 AP Special Studies Review and 70011 Slide Review.
+Additional testing may be performed after review by pathologist.
+Upon approval from the requesting clinician, 60254 AP Special Studies Review could be changed to 70012 Pathology Consultation, if determined to be more appropriate.

 Polymerase Chain Reaction (PCR) and Pyrosequencing

 (PCR is utilized pursuant to a license agreement with Roche Molecular Systems, Inc.)

 Reporting Name A shorter/abbreviated version of the Published Name for a test; an abbreviated test name